 We are integrating the unique, intergenerational and long-term view of Te Ao Māori into our core functions by understanding how monetary policy and financial stability impact Māori organisations and vice versa.

 We also continue to broaden our knowledge of Māori organisations and their economic and financial challenges and opportunities.

 - other Māori organisations.

-We are building advocates and partnerships that are enduring and mutually beneficial.
+We are building partnerships that are enduring and mutually beneficial.

 The first part of embedding Māori culture is developing the art of storytelling.
 With the approval of Northern hapu Te Roroa, we have re-imagined the legend of Tāne Mahuta to connect with our stakeholders and tell the story of the Reserve Bank.

 Another important part is ensuring we promote and embrace Te Reo within our organisation.
-To support this initiative, we signed a Mahi-Tahi agreement (MOU) with Te Taura Whiri I Te Reo Māori (Māori Language Commission) in 2019.
-Te reo lessons, tikanga workshops and other opportunities to understand Māori history and culture are also provided to our staff.
+To support this initiative, we signed a Mahi-Tahi agreement (Memorandum of Understanding) with Te Taura Whiri i Te Reo Māori (Māori Language Commission) in 2019.
+Te Reo lessons, tikanga workshops and other opportunities to understand Māori history and culture are also provided to our staff.

-The strategy is supported by an internal cross-department ohu (working group), senior leadership guidance, board oversight, and an external advisory panel of industry experts (see below).
+The strategy is supported by an internal cross-department ohu (working group), senior leadership guidance and board oversight.

 For more information about our Te Ao Māori Strategy, email [email protected]